wazo-platform/wazo-doc/source/contact_center/supervision/supervision.rst

    The agent's first name and last name

 Listen
-   A *clickable cell* to listen to the agent's current call
+   A *clickable cell* to listen to the agent's current call.

+   Clicking on the cell will make your phone ring.
+When you'll answer, you'll hear the conversation the agent is having.

+   You'll then be able to press the following digits on your phone to switch between the different "listen" modes:

+   * 4 - spy mode (default).
+No one hears you.
+   * 5 - whisper mode.
+Only the agent hears you.
+   * 6 - barge mode.
+Both the agent and the person he's talking to hear you.

 Status since
    Shows the agent's status and the time spent in this status.
 An agent can have two statuses : *In use* or *Not in use*.